Terms of Service

 2. Obligations of Business Associate.

 1. Permitted Uses and Disclosures.
-Business Associate agrees to only Use or Disclose PHI as necessary in order to perform the services set forth in the Provider Agreement, as permitted under this BAA, or as Required by Law.
+Business Associate agrees to only Use or Disclose PHI as necessary in order to perform the services set forth in the agreement between the parties, as permitted under this BAA, or as Required by Law.
 Business Associate shall have the right to de-identify any and all PHI, provided that Business Associate implements a de-identification process that conforms to the requirements of 45 C.F.R.
 164.514(a)-(c) ("De-identified Data").
 Business Associate may Use or Disclose such De-identified Data to third parties at its discretion, as such De-identified Data does not constitute PHI and is not subject to the terms of this BAA.
 Business Associate shall own all right, title and interest in and to such De-identified Data.

 2. Nondisclosure.
 Business Associate shall not Use or further Disclose PHI other than as permitted or required by this BAA.